Everyone should have a BHAG (Big Hairy Audacious Goal).

 I started on the East Coast of USA, aiming loosely to travelling overland with a flight out of Toronto a few months later.
 That flexible approach, travelling without rigid itineraries, would become a defining feature of all my future trips.

-Four months later, I arrived in London, staying initially with my friend Garry – The only person I knew in all of Europe.
-He not only offered accommodation but helped secure me an IT role at a bank.
+Four months later, I arrived in London, staying initially with my friend Garry – The only person I knew in all of Europe at the time.
+He not only offered me temporary accommodation, but helped secure me an IT role at a bank.
 Three months became a year.
 One bank became another.
 Before long, I overstayed my working holiday visa. (woops).

 Europe Without A Script

 Six months later, winter approached again and so did the urge to explore.
-This time I flew into Germany, estimating six months of wandering.
+This time I flew into Germany, estimating six months of exploring and wandering around Western Europe.
+No planning.
+No itinerary – just a rough direction of travel.
 My friend Pete joined me initially, and our approach to travel was so casual we once rolled dice to decide which country to visit next.
-That sense of freedom defined the experience.
+That sense of freedom defined the experience then, and my approach to travel now.

 After Pete returned home, I continued solo through Scandinavia and the Baltic states, eventually landing in Tallinn, Estonia.
 That’s where the journey paused unexpectedly – Because I was offered a job in Tokyo.

-Tokyo and the Rule I Made To Be True To Myself
+Tokyo, And The Rule I Made To Myself

 Living and working in Tokyo was intense in every way.
 Long hours, demanding contracts, and unforgettable nights.
 I worked there for nine years, but I imposed a personal rule on myself : For every contract period I completed, I would reward myself by taken an equal amount of time off to travel.

-That decision shaped everything.
+That decision shaped everything in my life.
 It allowed me to explore both Western and Eastern Europe, most of Asia, and later South America and the Caribbean.
 Travel wasn’t an escape from work; It was the counterbalance that made the work sustainable.

 The same applies to the United States.
 Flying into LA, and visiting nearby Las Vegas, barely scratches the surface.
 There is so much more to America.
 I’ve now been to 45 states, and I really believe, from deep experience, that the real America lies far beyond the tourist corridors.

 Asia, South America, and the Caribbean offered similar lessons.
 The more deeply you travel, the richer the experience becomes.
-Highlights ranged from trekking to Everest Base Camp, to sleeping on mud floors whilst hiking in Burma, to playing televised cricket in Rajasthan (India), to randomly jumping off trains to visit towns not featured in my guide book, whilst travelling through Vietnam.
+Highlights ranged from trekking to Everest Base Camp, to sleeping on mud floors whilst hiking in Burma, to playing a nationally-televised cricket game in Rajasthan (India), to randomly jumping off trains to visit towns not featured in my guide book, whilst travelling through Vietnam.

-The more you travel, the more it becomes part of you.
-I know it makes me much more rounded as a person.
+The more you travel, the more it becomes part of you. (yes, there is such a thing as the ‘travel-bug).
+I know it makes me a much more rounded and worldly person.
 It changes how you relate to people, how easily you connect, and how you see value.
 It makes you more open-minded.
 Experiences compound in ways possessions never can.

 For me, the return on travel has far exceeded anything I could have bought or collected.
-I look on all my experiences and connections made as a valuable asset I get to carry throughout my entire life.
+I look on all the valuable experiences and connections I have made as a valuable asset I get to carry throughout my entire life.

 A Big Hairy Audacious Goal doesn’t have to involve travel.
 It simply needs to be large enough to pull you forward over decades, not weeks.